How to Greet Visitors: 20+ Examples to Try in Your Destination

 Customer greeting example: Orientation in action

 Every time I walk into REI, I am greeted by a sales associate.
 They often stand by the front doors to greet and say goodbye to customers.
 Whenever a customer walks in, they inquire about what the customer needs to do or which type of product they’re looking for.
-The associate then tells them exactly where they need to go, and even communicates with the rest of the floor to send a staff member that way if the customer needs help.
-It’s a great way to welcome customers to the store and help them find exactly what they need in a large space.
+The associate then tells them exactly where they need to go and even communicates with the rest of the floor to send a staff member if the customer needs help.
+It’s a great way to welcome customers to the store and help them find what they need in an ample space.

 Seasonal

-During notable shopping seasons (e.g., back to school, Mother’s Day, the winter holidays, etc), it’s helpful to have aave a seasonal greeting in your backpocket.
+During notable shopping seasons (e.g., back to school, Mother’s Day, the winter holidays, etc.), having a seasonal greeting in your backpack is helpful.
 Depending on the occasion, you can choose to weave in the following phrases or statements into your visitor greetings:

 • Happy holidays!